 Short-term fellowships (1-8 weeks) are designed to encourage genuinely explorative partnerships and dialogue across disciplinary divides and between theory and practice.
 These fellows come to Munich to develop a specific project— for example, a joint publication, a workshop, or other collaborative research projects.

-The deadline for fellowship applications for the 2016-17 class of postdoctoral and senior fellows is 31 January 2016.
+The deadline for fellowship applications for the 2017-18 class of postdoctoral and senior fellows is 31 January 2017.
+The new call for applications will be issued in October 2016.

 For a list of frequently asked questions and answers concerning Carson Fellowships and living in Munich, please click here.